HeinrichHartmann/HeinrichHartmann.github.io/_posts/2012-09-10-Dissecting-Hello-World.md

 According to the
 [generic format specification](http://downloads.openwatcom.org/ftp/devel/docs/elf-64-gen.pdf) an ELF file consists of:

-* a ''File header'', which must appear at the beginning of the ﬁle.
+* a _File header_, which must appear at the beginning of the ﬁle.
-* ''Section table'' [..]
+* _Section table_
-* ''Program header table'' Describes the [..] data structures required for loading a program [..].
+* _Program header table_: Describes the [..] data structures required for loading a program [..].
 * Contents of the sections and segments

 The ELF file is used by the loader and by the linker in two different ways:

-1. The linker works with '''sections'''.
+1. The linker works with _sections_.
 It rearranges sections and consolidates them over different files.
-2. The loader works with '''segments''' specified by the programm headder's.
+2. The loader works with _segments_ specified by the programm headder's.
 A segment consists of several consecutive segments an is loaded into the memory at once.

 ### File Header
 Diving further into the specification we find that the headder consists of the following components: